Multicultural Center

 Casa Latina is a home away from home for students of all backgrounds, with programs and student organizations highlighting the Latin American and Indigenous cultures.

-There are a variety of options for student groups under GBCC: African Student Association, Black Man Achievement Network, Black Student Association, Black Student Summit, Cultural Expressions, Christian Faith Campus Ministries, GBCC Dance Troupe, and National Association for the Advancement of Colored People.
+There are a variety of options for student groups under GBCC: African Student Association (ASA), Black Student Association (BSA), Christian Faith Campus Ministries (CFCM), GBCC Dance Troupe, National Association for the Advancement of Colored People (NAACP), and the Student Organization of Caribbean Ancestry (SOCA).

-Join us for a Kwanzaa Dinner and a variety of Black History Month events to promote the cultural experiences of the African Diaspora.
+Join us for a BSA Royal Court, Black Family Reunion Weekend, and a variety of Black History Month events to promote the cultural experiences of the African Diaspora.

 The LGBT*QA Resource Center is a space for students to become visible and form connections with the Queer community at WIU and in Macomb.

-Everyone is welcome to join our student organization Unity and our Queer book club.
+Everyone is welcome to join our student organization, Unity and Chingonx Afrocentric Queers (CAQ), or participate in our Queer book club.
 A gender affirming closet is also available free of charge.

-The Big Picture Picnic, Camp OUT, Trans* Day of Remembrance, Drag Shows, and Pride Week are a few of the great events you can be part of each year.
+The QueerVember, Big Picture Picnic, Camp OUT, Trans* Day of Remembrance, Drag Shows, and Pride Fest are a few of the great events you can be part of each year.

 The Women’s Center is a space to celebrate women, and we welcome students of all genders.
 Our goal is to empower and provide support for students.